List of Full House and Fuller House characters: Max Fuller

 Max Fuller (portrayed by Elias Harger) is D.J.'s well dressed and intelligent middle child.
 He likes science, and is shown to be a clean freak like his grandfather.
 Max has rivalries with Kimmy's fiancé/ husband Fernando and classmate Taylor.
 Max's former girlfriend is Rose, the daughter of Steve's ex-fiancée C.J.

 Ramona Gibbler

 Ramona Gibbler (portrayed by Soni Nicole Bringas) is the daughter of Kimmy Gibbler and her ex-husband/fiancé/husband Fernando.
 She is not thrilled when she has to move into the Tanner family home and change schools.
 Ramona and Jackson had a bad history with each other, yet they have improved since Ramona moved in.
 Ramona quickly befriends one of the popular girls in school named Lola Wong and briefly dates Jackson's friend Bobby Popko.
 She is an aspiring dancer.
 Ramona later starts dating a boy named Ethan whom she met when he delivered for her.

 Tommy Fuller

-Tommy Fuller, Jr. (portrayed by twins, Dashiell and Fox Messitt) is D.J.'s youngest son.
-Like his aunt Michelle he also loses a parent as a baby.
+Tommy Fuller, Jr. (portrayed by Dashiell and Fox Messitt) is D.J.'s youngest son.
+Like his aunt Michelle, he also loses a parent as a baby, and is played by twins.